thers/fr-docs/Guides/CommunicationUsingEvents.md

   -- Just print the message to the server's console so you can see that event has been received print("Received myResourceName:ping event with message: " .. message)

-  -- Now we need to send "ping" event back to client -- Again, number of arguments and arguments itself may vary as you wish -- Just remember that first argument for function TriggerClientEvent is always an event name TriggerClientEvent("myResourceName:pong", "It's me!
+  -- Now we need to send "pong" event back to client -- Again, number of arguments and arguments itself may vary as you wish -- Just remember that first argument for function TriggerClientEvent is always an event name TriggerClientEvent("myResourceName:pong", "It's me!
 Server!");